 Competition for admission to graduate study at Berkeley is extremely keen.
-In recent years there have been from 60-80 applicants per year, and the Department’s admission quota has been around 12 to 16 admits, with the expectation that 5 to 7 new students will enroll each fall.
+In recent years there have been from 60-80 applicants per year, and the Department’s admission quota has been around 12 to 16 admits, with the expectation that three to five new students will enroll each fall.
 While some applicants are denied admission for lack of adequate preparation or for undistinguished academic records, a substantial number each year who are judged capable of doing good graduate work at Berkeley are denied admission through a process of competitive ranking.
 The Department's policy is to try to limit enrollment to the number of students who can be fully supported through a normal graduate career.

 (a) in Greek and Latin.
 Whether the applicant has a major in Greek or Latin or Classical Languages or some other subject, the committee is looking for, as a minimum, language preparation more or less equivalent to what is received in the undergraduate major at Berkeley itself.
 This includes a full year of introductory language study, three additional semesters in central authors or texts of each language (e.g., Homer [3-4 books], Plato [a short dialogue], Greek drama [1 complete play], Vergil [3-4 books], Republican prose [40-50 pages], Horace [30 poems]) plus two additional semesters of more advanced reading in either Greek or Latin.
 In practice, a student with two years of study in the weaker language is usually considered marginally prepared.
 Applicants in Classical Archaeology are expected to meet the same minimum standards of preparation as those in Classics.